The Age of Adaline: Casting

 On May 12, 2010, Katherine Heigl was cast as the title character.
-On November 12, 2010, Angela Lansbury was added to the cast of the film, set to play the daughter of the ageless Adaline.
-On November 15, Heigl withdrew from Adalines cast, and there were rumors that she had been fired by Lakeshore, which both Lakeshore and Heigl denied.
+On November 12, 2010, Angela Lansbury was added to the cast as Flemming.
+On November 15, Heigl withdrew.
+There were rumors she had been fired by Lakeshore, which both Lakeshore and Heigl denied.
 She later announced that her withdrawal was a result of her recent adoption of a daughter.
 On August 15, 2011, TheWrap reported that Natalie Portman had been offered the lead role.
-On August 25, Portman told Entertainment Weekly that she had declined the offer.
+On August 25, Portman told Entertainment Weekly she had declined the offer.

-On October 16, 2013, Blake Lively and Ellen Burstyn were cast in the film to play the lead roles, with Lively starring as the title character.
-On January 15, 2014, Harrison Ford joined the cast, and the film was set to begin shooting in March of that year.
-On February 11, 2014, Michiel Huisman joined the cast to star opposite Lively as Adaline's love interest.
+On October 16, 2013, Blake Lively and Ellen Burstyn were cast On January 15, 2014, Harrison Ford joined the cast, and the film was set to begin shooting in March.
+On February 11, 2014, Michiel Huisman joined the cast.

+Costumes

+Oscar winner Angus Strathie designed the costumes for the film.
+The costume designer talked about the importance of the outfits worn by Lively's character Adaline as integral parts of her story, which takes place through several fashion eras.